UNIVERSE-HPC/course-material/libraries/pybamm-developer/02_pde.md

 We then create a uniform one-dimensional mesh with 20 points, using the [`pybamm.Mesh`](https://docs.pybamm.org/en/stable/source/api/meshes/meshes.html#pybamm.Mesh) class.
+The mesh determines at which points of our spatial domain we will compute the solution.
 As well as the geometry, the mesh class also takes a dictionary of submesh types (see below, for more details), and a dictionary specifying the number of mesh points for each spatial variable.